rsyncOSX/RsyncOSXdocs/content/post/Rsyncdaemon.md

 title =  "Rsync daemon setup"
 tags = ["passwordless","rsync daemon"]
-categories = ["remote servers"] description = "How to setup remote logins by rsync daemon.
-There are also two methods for setting up." lastmod = "2020-07-16"
+categories = ["remote servers"] lastmod = "2020-07-16"
 +++
 With a few tweaks it is possible to get RsyncOSX working with rsync daemon.
 Be aware of not utilizing ssh, transfer of data is not encrypted.
 This is might not a problem on a local network, but I would not advise it on a public network.
 Also be aware of **snapshot is not possible** with a rsync daemon setup.